mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 let result = arr.includes((sqr) => sqr === 'X'); // false

 // When you use arrow fn as argument of includes,
-// you are checking each element against this function, of course none of the element inside this array is an fn s false
+// you are checking each element against this function
 // use some instead
 let result = arr.some(sqr => sqr == 'X');
 ```